usnistgov/fair-chain-compute-container/request-for-feedback/README.md

 The National Institute of Standards and Technology (NIST) is seeking information to assist in evaluating and improving the specification for achieving interoperability of containerized computational software.
-Adherence to a specification for
-**Interoperable Containerized Computational Software (ICCS)** enables much better reuse of containerized tools in complex data analyses by chaining tools into computational workflows.
+Adherence to a specification for **Findable, Accessible, Interoperable, and Reusable (FAIR) Containerized Computational Software (FAIR-CCS)** enables much better reuse of containerized tools in complex data analyses by chaining tools into computational workflows.

 Through this RFF, we seek inputs from the community on approaches
 - (a) to achieving interoperability of containerized software,